redstrate/docs.xiv.zone/content/_index.md

 title: "Home"
 ---

-A garden of knowledge on FFXIV, a certain critically acclaimed MMO.
-Most of this is centered around A Realm Reborn (2.x+)
+My garden of knowledge of a certain, critically acclaimed MMO.
+Most of this information is about A Realm Reborn (2.x+) and later expansions.

 # See Also